lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 (Low Power Wide Area Networks) technologies.
 SCHC was designed to be adapted over any of the LPWAN technologies.

-This document describes the use of SCHC over the NB-IoT channels, and provides elements for an efficient parameterization.
+This document describes the use of SCHC over the NB-IoT wireless access, and provides elements for an efficient parameterization.

 --- middle